 - Exposure to illness: The people sitting in a clinic, emergency room or doctor’s office can be carrying contagious illnesses you don’t want to expose yourself to

 - Distance: Many live or work miles away from medical care

 How much does it cost?

-These fees are reimbursed by Medavie Blue Cross at 100%
+General Physician fees are covered under the International Health Insurance provider, Medavie Blue Cross at 100%

 If you sign up for direct billing (after September 1st for new students) you will not have to pay upfront for Maple fees, Maple will bill Medavie Blue Cross directly.
 To find out how to sign up for direct billing, scroll down!